nrwl/nx/docs/shared/core-features/automate-updating-dependencies.md

 # Automate Updating Dependencies

-The Nx CLI provides the `migrate` command to help you stay up to date with the latest version of Nx.

-Not only does `nx migrate` update you to the latest version of Nx, but it also updates the versions of dependencies that we support and test such as Jest and Cypress.
-You can also use the `migrate` command to update any Nx plugin.

-## Update to the latest Nx version
+Keeping a codebase updated with the latest changes in your framework of choice and tooling can be challenging.
+Not to mention that "tooling maintenance work" is usually hard to squeeze into your feature sprint.

+The `nx migrate` helps by automating the process of updating:

+- package versions in your `package.json`
+- configuration files (e.g. your Jest, ESLint or Nx config)
+- your source code (e.g. fixing breaking changes or migrating to new best practices)

+## How does it work?

+Nx knows where its configuration files are and can therefore make sure they match the expected format or can alternatively adjust them.
+This automated update process, commonly referred to as "migration," becomes even more powerful when you leverage [Nx plugins](/packages).
+Nx plugins, which are NPM packages with a range of capabilities (code generation, task automation...), offer targeted updates based on their specific areas of responsibility.

+For example, the [Nx ESLint plugin](/packages/linter) excels at configuring linting in your workspace.
+With its understanding of the configuration file locations, this plugin can provide precise migration scripts to update ESLint packages in your `package.json` and corresponding configuration files in your workspace when a new version is released.

 Updating happens in three steps:

 - The installed dependencies are updated including the `package.json` (and `node_modules`).
-- The source code in the repo is updated to match the new versions of packages in `package.json`.
+- The source code in the repo is updated to match the new versions of packages according to set of instructions specified in `migrations.json` file.
-- Remove the `migrations.json` file
+- Optionally remove the `migrations.json` file or keep it to re-run it in different Git branches

 ### Step 1: Updating dependencies and generating migrations